getnamingo/fossbilling-dns/README.md

 Go to `[FOSSBilling]/modules/Servicedns/Providers` directory and run the `composer install` command.

-### (BIND Module only) 3.
-Addition of Synchronization Scripts:
+### (BIND9 Module only) 3.
+Installation of BIND9 API Server:

-The BIND provider has an additional synchronization script which can be found at `[FOSSBilling]/modules/Servicedns/Crons/Bind.php`.
-It needs to be configured with your BIND installation parameters, so it can generate the zones regularly.

-### (BIND Module only) 4.
-Setting Up the Cron Job:

-You need to set up a hourly cron job that runs the sync module.
-Open crontab using the command `crontab -e` in your terminal.

-Add the following cron job:

-`0 * * * * php [FOSSBilling]/modules/Servicedns/Crons/Bind.php`

-This command schedules the synchronization script to run hourly.
+To use the BIND9 module, you must install the [bind9-api-server](https://github.com/getnamingo/bind9-api-server) on your master BIND server.
+This API server allows for seamless integration and management of your DNS zones via API.

+Make sure to configure the API server according to your BIND installation parameters to ensure proper synchronization of your DNS zones.

-### 5. Activate the DNS hosting module:
+### 4. Activate the DNS hosting module:

 Within FOSSBilling, go to **Extensions -> Overview** and activate the `DNS Hosting Product 1.0.0` extension.